juangancio/climate-spatial-analysis/README.md

 spe_analysis.py: Loads the data, calculates the anomaly, extracts the Spatial Permutation Entropy (SPE) from the data, in the horizontal (W-E) direction and in the vertical (N-S) direction, saves these signals, and plots them.

-spe_utils.py: Utilities for SPE analysis.
+`spe_utils.py`: Utilities for SPE analysis.

-study_trend.py: Script for significance test of signals' trends.
+`study_trend.py`: Script for significance test of signals' trends.

+`spatial_mi.py`: Spatial Mutual Information and other linear measures for comparison between datasets

-make_figs.m: Matlab scrip for figures.
+`make_figs.m`: Matlab scrip for figures.

+`mi_significance.m`: Matlab scrip for plotting figures from `make_figs.m` outputs.
+It also includes some significance testing.